-Thanks to minimal downtime when they are professionally done, dermal fillers are fast eclipsing more invasive plastic surgery procedures in their popularity.
+Thanks to minimal downtime when they are professionally done, dermal fillers are fast eclipsing more invasive cosmetic surgery procedures in their popularity.
 While recovery times differ between patients, most people can resume their daily activities straight after their injections, with a few minor side effects.
 If you are thinking about smoothing your complexion or adding volume to your face, let’s first check out what to expect after dermal fillers.

 What Are Dermal Fillers?